alvinowyong/alvinowyong/README.md

 ![Hi there!
 I'm Alvin Owyong, a Software Developer and Graphic Designer!](./cover.gif#gh-light-mode-only)
 ![Hi there!
 I'm Alvin Owyong, a Software Developer and Graphic Designer!](./cover_dark.gif#gh-dark-mode-only)
+> The animated image is rendered differently for dark and light mode.

 ### Hi there 👋